giniedp/ammojs-typed/Readme.md

 Clone this repository and install node dependencies

 ```
-git clone git@github.com:giniedp/ammo.js-types.git
+git clone git@github.com:giniedp/ammojs-typed.git
-cd ammo.js-types
+cd ammojs-typed
 npm install
 ```

-Download the latest `ammo.idl` and `ammo.js` from the ammo.js repository and place them into the `./ammo` folder.
+Place the `ammo.idl` and `ammo.js` into the `./ammo` folder.
+To download the latest version from the ammo.js repository run

 ```
 npm run download
 ```

-Make your adjustments to the IDL file if needed and run
+Make your adjustments to the IDL file if needed (see below) and run

 ```
 npm run generate